Friday, February 28, 2014

 Plot Summary

-Dorothy Gale's ordinary life turns upside down when a tornado hits her hometown of Kansas and sends her to an unfamiliar world, the land of Oz.
+Dorothy Gale's ordinary life turns upside down when a tornado hits her hometown of Kansas and plunges her into an unfamiliar world, the land of Oz.
 Here, she encounters new friends, such as a Scarecrow with no brain, a Tin Man with no heart and a lion without courage.
-Together, they journey to find the Wizard, who is said
+Together, they journey to find the Wizard, who is

 Witch of the West and her